relaycorp/ddos-report/src/content/docs/mitigations/humanity-verification.md

 - [GeeTest Adaptive CAPTCHA](https://www.geetest.com/en/adaptive-captcha).
 - [hCaptcha](https://www.hcaptcha.com/).

+Pricing provided by CAPTCHA solving services is a reliable indicator of the solution's efficacy;
-A good indicator of the effectiveness of solution is the pricing quoted by CAPTCHA solving services -- the more expensive it is, the more effective the CAPTCHA is.
+the more costly the solution, the more effective the CAPTCHA.

 ## Environment and behaviour analysis